jsonbruce/zookeeper-operator/README.md

 zookeepercluster-sample   3       10.80.31.21:16146
 ```

-Then user can access the Zookeeper cluster via `10.80.31.21:16146`
+Then user can access the ZooKeeper cluster via `10.80.31.21:16146`

 More details about this cluster can be found via `kubectl get zookeepercluster zookeepercluster-sample -o yaml`

 ```yaml
 status: